VLSI-EDA/PoC/docs/QuickStart.rst

 .. rubric:: 2.
 Configuring PoC

-The PoC-Library should be configured to explore it's full potential:
+The PoC-Library should be configured to explore it's full potential.
+See :doc:`Configuration </UsingPoC/PoCConfiguration>` for more details.
+The following command lines will start the configuration process:

 .. code-block:: powershell